The South Australian Multicultural Commission (Commission) is a statutory body that reports to the Minister for Multicultural Affairs.

 Mr Yengi is a dedicated and accomplished leader, driven by a passion to serve and empower others.
 As a respected Fellow Certified Practising Accountant (FCPA) with over 10 years of experience in the South Australian Government, he has held various finance and auditing roles.

-He is committed to advocating for the interests of diverse communities in South Australia
+He is committed to advocating for the interests of diverse communities in South Australia and believes that economic empowerment is key to successful integration and wellbeing.

-as President and Board Chair of the African Communities Council of South Australia,
+A leader in community organisations and professional bodies, Mr Yengi has served as President and Board Chair of the African Communities Council of South Australia, and Board Treasurer of the Australian Migrant Resource Centre since 2020.

 Mr Yengi has driven and contributed to numerous flagship events and projects within South Australia’s African communities, including chairing the Inquiry into challenges facing young African South Australians.